 LaTeX and Accessibility

-LaTeX is a document preparation system for high-quality typesetting.
-There are known accessibility issues with the PDF’s that are created with LaTeX.
-It is important to be aware that the system currently does not automatically generate tagged PDF’s needed for accessibility readers.
-Therefore, when these PDF’s are uploaded to the DLE, Ally (our in-built accessibility checker) will flag this as having accessibility issues.
+There are known accessibility issues with the PDFs that are created with LaTeX.
+It is important to know that the system does not automatically generate tagged PDFs needed for accessibility readers.
+Therefore, when these PDFs are uploaded to the DLE, Ally (our inbuilt accessibility checker) will flag this as having accessibility issues.

 Read about their work so far: